Back to Blog

 Create the peer with auto-generated keys

-ROUTEROSAdd Peer with Auto-Generated Keys
+Add Peer with Auto-Generated Keys routeros

 /interface wireguard peers add \